panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

     http://<prism_central_ip_address>:8090

-.. note:: Be sure to specify the port 8090, as per the example above for the Epsilon Servi!
+.. note:: Be sure to specify the port 8090, as per the example above in order to connect to the Epsilon Service running on the PC VM!

 - Click Next
 - Specify the account information: